Eghosa Osaghae: Publications and research

 Eghosa Osaghae has authored over 150 articles in the field of political science and has written several books.
 His works include Federal Character and Federalism in Nigeria (1989), Crippled Giant: Nigeria Since Independence (1998), and Researching Conflict in Africa: Insights and Experiences (2005).

 Awards and fellowships

 Osaghae has been awarded several times for his work.
 He was a Rockefeller 'Reflections on Development' Fellow (1989/90) and a MacArthur Fellow.
 In 1996, he received the "Best Paper Award" at the Eighth annual conference of the International Association for Conflict Management in Helsignor, Denmark.

 Personal life

-Osaghae is married to Veronica Amen (nee Jatto), and they have children and grandchildren.
+Osaghae is married to Veronica Amen (née Jatto), and they have children and grandchildren.
 In December 2008, he was ordained as a Reverend of the Anglican Church by the Bishop of Benin Diocese (Anglican Communion), Rt.
 Rev. P.O.J.
 Imasuen.